-I abused alcohol since I was 16 years old and it was a HUGE issue in my marriage.
+I abused alcohol since I was 16 years old and it was a HUGE issue in my marriage with both my husband drinking and myself.
 I don’t want that to be a part of me anymore.
 Did I ever think of myself as an alcoholic?
 No. Most people abuse alcohol so it seemed normal for so many reasons.
 But I would drink to get drunk to feel good, party harder, be more silly and confident, and mask deep hurts that I wasn’t even aware of, until two years ago, when I moved to Texas and started inner healing.

-God has given me SO MANY chances… He woke me up with new breath in my lungs, every single time, after a night of doing drugs or drinking, and THAT I am grateful for.
+God has given me SO MANY chances… He woke me up with new breath in my lungs, every single time after a night of doing drugs or drinking, and for THAT I am grateful.

 Hear me when I say this friends… I am NOT judging you if you drink.
 This is my story to share and my intent is to always help others and GIVE GOD the glory for saving me from more destruction in my life.
 He has opened my eyes really wide this time where I know this is it.
 Even though I’ve made it an entire year before and drank again, I know I’m done with drinking.
 I do believe it’s important to ask yourself at some point though, “WHY do I drink?”
 “WHEN do I feel I need it most?”
 “Do I drink to fit in socially?”
 “Does the job I hate cause me to cope this way?”
 “Does the traffic I sit in for hours cause me drink to not deal with being impatient or anger issues?”
 Be honest with yourself.